By Amanda Hamman

 Grab a coffee from Paper City Coffee or Rōst

 Paper City Coffee is nestled in a historic building located at 45 South Paint Street, and serves up coffee, specialty drinks, breakfast and lunch.
 The proceeds are donated to the Paper City Mentoring Project, a non-profit mentoring program for high school students.
-They’re open select hours for carryout and outside dining.

 For a more modern atmosphere, pop on over to Rōst Coffee, located in a new building on East Second Street.
 In partnership with The Fort Collective, the building boasts a coffee roastery, cafe and co-working space, private offices and two retail stores.
-They’re open for indoor dining and their newly launched online ordering.

 Nosh on a delicious dinner and drinks